 Introduction to Watersheds

 This high-energy, one-hour classroom program serves as an active introduction to watershed concepts.
-Using topographic maps, a large floor map of the Perkiomen Creek Watershed, “survivor challenges”, and their current knowledge base, students will develop an understanding of what a watershed is, identify major tributaries of the Perkiomen Creek, find out who lives in a watershed, and discover their own “watershed address”.
-An afternoon Teachcam session will allow us to view specimens in a “larger than life” format as a class.
-Life cycles and adaptations will be covered.
+Using topographic maps, a large floor map of the Perkiomen Creek Watershed, “survivor challenges”, and their current knowledge base, students will develop an understanding of what a watershed is and how its boundaries are determined.
+Students will identify major tributaries of the Perkiomen Creek, find out who lives in a watershed, and discover their own “watershed address”.

 At your site: $120* per class of up to 30 students plus a $10 Travel & Transportation fee per class

 At the Conservancy: $8 per student ($85 minimum per class)

 *Fee includes a detailed “Teacher’s Pre- & Post-Trip Information Packet ” & Conservancy educator’s briefing visit with classroom teacher prior to visitation.